h0n3yb/h0n3yb.github.io/_posts/2025-01-08-building-multitool-voice-ai-agents-with-elevenlabs.md

 ### Calendar Integration
 1. Set up Google Calendar API access.
 Get your agent connected to Google Calendar using oauth - it's like giving your agent permission to manage your schedule.

-2. Create dedicated calendar for appointments.
+2. Create a dedicated calendar for appointments.
 Give your agent its own calendar to keep things neat and organized.

-3. Configure availability checking endpoint.
+3. Configure the availability checking endpoint.
 Build a way for your agent to quickly check when you're free or busy.

-4. Set up appointment creation endpoint.
+4. Set up the appointment creation endpoint.
 Create the tool your agent needs to actually schedule meetings.

-5. Implement email notification system.
+5. Implement an email notification system.
 Make sure everyone stays in the loop with automatic emails when appointments are booked.

 ### Customer Data Storage
 1. Set up a customer database in Google Sheets with key info columns: